leviqsupernova/leviqsupernova.github.io/README.md

-This is an experimental vibe-coded website for basic testing of mobile browsers.
+[Microtest](https://leviqsupernova.github.io/microtest/) is an experimental vibe-coded web app for basic testing of mobile browsers.
 It started as a helper for work, where the workflow required visiting multiple services.
 I decided to save a couple of minutes by using one link instead of five :) That saved up to 20–40 minutes a day.

-**A reminder - this is AI-written code, though I’ve polished it as much as I can.
+**Remember that the project is based on an AI-written code (though I tried to polish it as much as I could).
 Use at your own discretion.**